gmisail/PocoVM/README.md

 - Unzip it
 - Start a server within the unzipped folder (If Python is installed, run: `python -m SimpleHTTPServer` within the folder)

 From this point, go to the hosted page.
 There will be 3 buttons: Choose File, Compile, and Turn On.
+Click 'Choose File' and choose the file you wish to run/compile.
+To run, click 'Turn On'.
+To compile PASM -> PocoByte, click 'Compile'.
+The compiled bytecode will be printed to the Javascript console.

 ### Future